-The will or trust might say, "I give 20 percent of my estate to Bob if he survives me."
-If Bob doesn't survive the testator or trustmaker, then Bob's share of the estate will "lapse," as they say in legalese.
-In other words, Bob's 20 percent share simply won't be created because he is no longer living to accept it.
+Your will might say, "I give 20% of my estate to Bob if he survives me."
+Bob's share of the estate will "lapse" if Bob doesn't survive or live longer than the testator so he isn't alive to receive it.
+Bob's 20% share would legally cease to exist because he's no longer living to accept it.

 State Intestacy Laws

-The lion's share of the estate often goes to the surviving spouse with the decedent's children also getting a share.
-It's possible that no one else—not siblings, not the deceased's parents, and certainly not Bob's descendants – would receive anything if the deceased left a surviving spouse and children.
-They would most likely inherit everything provided that they had not also predeceased the testator.
-They'll get Bob's 100 percent, even if that's not what the deceased wanted or intended.
+The lion's share of an intestate estate typically goes to the surviving spouse, with the decedent's children also getting a share.
+It's possible that no one else—not Bob's siblings, not his parents, and not even his grandchildren—would receive anything if the deceased left both a surviving spouse and children.

 The Bottom Line